 Are you looking for a pair of amazing gaming headphones that will do more than just sit on your head?
 The best headsets can actually add points to your kill score with great surround sound, high fidelity, fast chat options, and other features you never knew you needed.
 Luckily, we’ve tested out a bunch of the latest PC and console gaming headsets to find out which ones made our shooting all the sweeter – and you can benefit from the results.
-Check out important features below, and then take a look at a few of the best gaming headsets 2016 currently on the market!
+Check out important features below, and then take a look at a few of the top gaming headsets of 2017 currently on the market!

 Features to Look For

 Wired or Wireless: Wireless headphones are great for some spaces, but tend to be more finicky and less responsive than wired headphones.

 Frequency Range: Frequency is measured by both range and response.
 Pay particular attention to response, because an accurate response is key to high fidelity and generally allows you to push up the volume without sacrificing clarity.

 Sensitivity: High-sensitivity headphones will respond more to volume changes.
 This isn’t always a good thing – it can get a little annoying – but if you like really loud sound, look for high sensitivity.